strager/b-cc/PATTERNS.md

 A function within a vtable is called a *virtual function*.

+Virtual table structures are suffixed with `VTable`.
+Types associated with vtables in an object-oriented manner are prefixed with `Any`.
+For example, the vtable `B_QuestionVTable` contains functions for operating on instances of `B_AnyQuestion`.

+Why structure vtables this way?

+* Associated types.
+One vtable can refer to another.
+For example, for a given `B_Question` vtable there is an associated `B_Answer` vtable.
+These must be synchronized, answering a question should always result in the same type of answer.

+* Safety.
+Implementing value equality is more safe as there is only one vtable present when comparing, not two.
+You cannot accidentally compare two values with a different comparison function by just changing the order of arguments.
+Compare:

+        bool
+        values_equal(Value *a, Value *b) {
+            if (a->vtable != b->vtable) {
+                // return false?  error?
+                // ignore and compromise correctness?
+            }
+            return a->vtable->equals(a, b);
+        }

+        values_equal(foo_a, foo_b);

+  with:

+        bool
+        values_equal(ValueVTable *vtable, AnyValue *a, AnyValue *b) {
+            return vtable->equals(a, b);
+        }

+        values_equal(foo_vtable, foo_a, foo_b);

+  In the latter case, the wrapper function isn't even
+  necessary:

+        foo_vtable->equals(foo_a, foo_b);

+* Terseness.
+See example under 'Safety'.

+* Power.
+By allowing a vtable to be used without an attached object instance, expressing serialization and deserialization functions is more natural:

+        struct SerializableVTable {
+            void (*serialize)(const AnySerializable *, Writer *);
+            const AnySerializable *(*deserialize)(Reader *);
+        };

+  This vtable cannot be expressed in C++ or Java without a separate class.

 ## Virtual Replication and Deallocation

 Sometimes, values need to be copied or persisted in a